abuiles/ember-101/working-with-javascript-plugins.md

 <h2>Total Friends: {{friendsCount}}</h2>
 ~~~~~~~~

-The previous code is correct but we'll see the following error when
+The previous code is correct, but we'll see the following error when
 running **ember server**:

 {title="Error when importing ic-ajax", lang="bash"}